eyalz800/vimrc/README.md

 * Commands to view directory tree and source code function pane on each side of the screen:
 ```
-<C-L> - Turn on / off the directory tree and source code function panes.
+<C-l> - Turn on / off the directory tree and source code function panes.
 ```

 * Terminal commands: